 215 East 4th Street

 Reader’s Update: January 2011

-However, by the time the men arrived at the Benders’ cabin very early the next morning, they found the Benders gone.
-They then began to follow a wagon trail left by the Benders that took them down as far south as near Tulsa, Oklahoma before circling back into Kansas.
+However, by the time the men arrived at the Benders’ cabin very early the next morning, they found them gone.
+They then began to follow a wagon trail left by the Benders that took them down as far south as Tulsa, Oklahoma, before circling back into Kansas.
 At a fork of the Fall and Verdigris Rivers, they found the Benders with their wagon backed up against a fallen tree with canvas over it for shelter.
 When the vigilante group approached, the Benders fired on them, at which time, the judge lost part of his ear to a flying bullet.
 In retaliation, the vigilantes killed all of the members of the Bender family, buried them where they died, and took the wagon to town, where they left it.

 — Gabe Gibson, Effingham, Illinois, as told to him by his grandfather, Emerson Smalley, January 2011.